 Corrina has a strong interest in the music and aesthetics of South East Asia.
-She was a resident composer at 2015 Experimental Thai Music Laboratory at Burapha University in Thailand, and will be the inaugural visiting scholar at Nirmita Composers Institute in Cambodia in 2016.
-She recently curated Amazing Women 5: New Music from the Asia-Pacific for QLD Conservatorium and will curate Colouring Space and Time: New Music-Art-Film from the Asia-Pacific for the Gold Coast Arts Centre in August 2016.
+She was a resident composer at 2015 Experimental Thai Music Laboratory at Burapha University in Thailand, and inaugural visiting scholar at Nirmita Composers Institute in Cambodia in 2016.
+She recently curated Amazing Women 5: New Music from the Asia-Pacific for QLD Conservatorium and Colouring Space and Time: New Music-Art-Film from the Asia-Pacific for the Gold Coast Arts Centre in August 2016.

 Corrina has created several music-art collaborative works sometimes in unconventional settings.
 The most recent of these is Journey to the Centre for Centennial Park Sydney’s new public labyrinth.
 This audio work (featuring nature sounds by Wild Ambience) is permanently installed and can be heard by streaming or downloading the audio onto your mobile phone.
 There were 5,000 downloads of this piece in the first year, and was featured on ABC TV The Compass Program, ABC Radio National Off Track and is the subject of a 30-minute radio feature for ABC Radio National’s The Rhythm Divine called The Labyrinth meditation (available as a download).